Rufflewind/aur-packages/README.md

 This will automatically add the package to `packages.conf` and configure the pre-commit hooks.

+### Updating dependency trees of Cabal packages

+*Note: this has not yet been deployed.
+See `gitit` branch.*

+Install gitit manually with the updated deps, then freeze to obtain `cabal.config`.
+Copy this into your `PKGBUILD` directory and then run `../../upd-hs-src`.
+This will update `PKGBUILD` accordingly.
+It also does some minor tweaks to `cabal.config`, but that's a bit pointless atm because we don't really include `cabal.config` as part of the package.

 ## Google Font packages

  1. If you want this package to be managed by `aur-packages`, first do a